What is the course about?

 Learning and revising language and literary skills, and using them as a tool to express yourself creatively.

-Students like: being "given keys that opened up my creativity"; "the variety of interesting tasks to challenge myself"; "no judgment, supportive teacher and class"; and "the pace, the size of the group, the easy-to-follow lessons".
+Students say: "It gave me keys that opened up my creativity"; "There was a variety of interesting tasks to challenge me"; "No judgment, supportive teacher and class"; "I liked the pace, the size of the group, the easy-to-follow lessons."

 The Tutor: Jennifer Wong is a writer, researcher, and translator, currently finalizing her PhD in poetry at Oxford Brookes University.
 Her poems have been included in anthologies such as The Birdbook: Saltwater and Shore, Eight Hong Kong Poets, Lung Jazz: Young British Poets, World Record: An Anthology and Becoming Poets: The Asian English Experience.
 She has reviewed for Poetry London, Poetry Review, Asian Review of Books, Magma Poetry and Sabotage Reviews.
 She has taught as an Associate Lecturer in Creative Writing at Oxford Brookes, and led an international online course on multiculturalism in contemporary poetry at Poetry School.